 Leading up to that point, the US had developed a decisive technological edge.
-US bombers, using refueling could travel across the globe to their targets.
+US bombers, using refueling, could travel across the globe to their targets.
 The speed and altitude capabilities of the B-47 and B-52 were such that they were largely unreachable by the MiG-15 interceptors used by the Soviets.

-As the 50s drew to a close, this began to change.
+As the 50s drew to a close this began to change.
 Both the U.S. and the Soviet Union were developing hydrogen bombs and the Intercontinental Ballistic Missiles to carry them, providing an alternative nuclear strike capability to the massed bombers.
 The Soviet Union, with its MiG-17 and more capable air-to-air missiles, became capable of countering the unescorted bomber attack.
 While this was hardly the end of American’s Strategic Bomber forces, the mid-50s represented a high-tide of sorts for Strategic Air Command.

 Flying High Again

 CMANO has two community-made scenarios looking at this particular period.
-The first explores the missions of aerial reconnaissance variants of the B-47, which were the closets this aircraft ever came to actual combat.
-On October 15th, 1592 a B-47B flew out of Alaska.
-Using special photographic and radar equipment, they captured intelligence on Soviet airfields Siberia.
+The first explores the missions of aerial reconnaissance variants of the B-47, which were the closest this aircraft ever came to actual combat.
+On October 15th, 1952 a B-47B flew out of Alaska.
+Using special photographic and radar equipment, they captured intelligence on Soviet airfields in Siberia.
 The missions carried no offensive weapons, although they were armed with tail guns.
 Interceptions by the Soviets were generally evaded through superior speed and altitude.
 According to Wikipedia, at least five B-47s were fired upon and at least three aircraft were lost while overflying Soviet airspace.

 The CMANO mission appears to be based on a May 8th, 1954 top-secret reconnaissance mission, detailed here (it is story #2 from this website).
 It describes an unexpected encounter with the new Russian MiG-17s.
 The pilots expected that they were flying outside of the reach of the Russian defenses, and instead found themselves being fired upon by the new Soviet fighters.

 The scenario itself is another boundary-pushing use of the CMANO engine.
-As the player, we have only 6 aircraft under our command and four of those are the refueling aircraft.
+As the player, we have only six aircraft under our command and four of those are the refueling aircraft.
 That means we are actually commanding two aircraft in the assigned mission.
 This is pushing us out of the operational space and almost into the flight simulator territory.